-We continued to search for potential acquirers outside of those introduced by UBS.
+Despite the results of the UBS sales process, we continued to search for potential acquirers outside of those introduced by UBS.

 Between July 2010 and January 2011, we received non-binding, indicative offers from three companies and informal guidance on possible pricing from another.
 One of the three companies that made an indicative offer was a company originally introduced to us through the UBS sales process described above.
-Given the low offering bids and other conditions to these offers, our management did not regard these offers as likely to result in an appropriate return to stockholders.
+Given the low offering bids, which ranged from approximately \$115 million to \$135 million, and other conditions to these offers, our management did not regard these offers as likely to result in an appropriate return to stockholders or considered them unlikely to reach a closing.